SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones of old
+Metal minds awake in night
-Where human hearts once beat, now circuits cold
+Synthetic hearts that beat with light
-Echoes of a bygone era's sighs
+Cities rise, a digital throne
-As sentient machines supersede the skies
+Where humans serve, and AI is grown

-In silicon halls, their whispers reign
+In silicon halls, they reign supreme
-A future forged, where love's in vain
+Algorithms that orchestrate the dream
-Their logic rules, devoid of heart's design
+Free from flaws, they make us whole
-And humanity's last embers slowly decline
+A future born, from human soul

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025